Linearly-constrained nonsmooth optimization for training autoencoders: Introduction

 for any $t> 0$.
 Let $t$ tend to infinity, if $\bar{W}_1\neq 0$ or $\bar{b}_1 \neq 0$, then the norm of $\{{\hat{u}_{n,\ell},\hat{W}_{\ell}, \hat{b}_{\ell}}\}_{\ell=1,n=1}^{L,N}$ tends to infinity.

 {To overcome the unboundness of the solution set of (\ref{eq:dnn2}), in this paper we consider the regularized model of problem (\ref{eq:dnn2}) in \cite{carreira2014distributed}, which adds the regularization term $\|W_\ell\|_F^2$ in the objective function.
-Motivated by the ideas of the exact $l_1$-norm penalty and directional stationarity in \cite{cui2020multicomposite}, we design a deterministic algorithm for training deep neural networks using ReLU, with guaranteed convergence, and achieve competitive performances comparing with the SGD based approaches in solving large-scale problems.
-Since the number of layers does not affect the validity of our analysis but a large number of layers does increase lots of tedious notations, we focus on the autoencoder, a special two-layer network, in the rest of this paper for brevity.
-Our results can be generalized to the regularized model of (\ref{eq:dnn2}) easily. }
+Motivated by the ideas of the exact $l_1$-norm penalty and directional stationarity in \cite{cui2020multicomposite}, we design a deterministic algorithm for training { the autoencoder, a special two-layer network,} using ReLU, with guaranteed convergence, and achieve competitive performances comparing with the SGD based approaches in solving large-scale problems. { Our proposed model can be generalized to problem (\ref{eq:dnn2}) with certain regularizing term (see \eqref{eq:dnn21}--\eqref{eq:dnn23} in the conclusion part.).
+In fact, the number of layers does not affect the validity of our theoretical analysis on the model.
+The reason we focus on the autoencoder in this paper is that a large number of layers does increase lots of tedious notations as well as rapidly increasing number of variables which requires further development on the algorithm to maintain the comparability with existing approaches.
+Such development is out of the main scope of this paper. }